-These serve the town centre, immensely busy during the summer months; in the winter, a reduction in charges for St George's Road and Mount Wise maintains the use of the parks throughout the low season and helps the footfall into the town.
-In the words of one shop-owner, the increase in price, which was formally in mid-March, was "like shutting off a tap" in terms of bringing custom into Town.

-Discussion with BiD representatives of the town businesses indicated that the parking spaces provided are considered invaluable and any loss of conveniently placed parking spaces would have a detrimental effect on trade.
-This issue was discussed further in two Town Council workshops and in Town Council.
-Councillors were well aware of a 2007 scheme to provide mixed development on these sites; there was a perceived benefit that replacement parking would be provided in a multi-story park development at Mount Wise and that the scheme would include a much need cinema - a cinema now established outside the scheme.
+- 1a.
+These serve the town centre, extremely busy during the summer months; in the winter, a reduction in charges for St George's Road and Mount Wise maintains the use of the car parks throughout the low season and helps the footfall into the town.
+In the words of one shop-owner, the increase in price, which was formally in mid-March, was "like shutting off a tap" in terms of bringing custom into Town. - 1b.
+Discussion with BID representatives of the town businesses indicated that the parking spaces provided are considered invaluable and any loss of conveniently placed parking spaces would have a detrimental effect on trade.
+This issue was discussed further in two Town Council workshops and in the Town Council.
+Councillors were well aware of a 2007 scheme to provide mixed development on these sites; there was a perceived benefit that replacement parking would be provided in a multistory park development at Mount Wise and that the scheme would include a much need cinema a cinema now established outside the scheme.
 But it was recognised that the development proposals were extremely unpopular with local residents as the Mount Wise gardens were proposed to be developed.
-The overall conclusion from BiD and the Town Council that development would be supported only if the same number of parking places could be made available within the Town Centre.
+The overall conclusion from BID and the Town Council that development would be supported only if the same number of parking places could be made available within the Town Centre.

-b.
-The coastal Car Parks (Atlantic Road, Dane Road, Fore Street, Pentire Headland, Towan Headland, Watergate - and Porth Beach)
+2. Car Parks contributing to the landscape (Atlantic Road, Dane Road, Fore Street, Pentire Headland, Towan Headland, Trenance, Watergate and Porth Beach)

-These car parks are all considered to contribute to the open nature of the Newquay Coast or to provide welcome glimpses of the sea from within the town.
+These car parks are all considered to contribute to the open nature of the Newquay landscape and provide welcome glimpses of the sea and the open countryside from within the town.
 Development on these parks would not be supported.

-c.
-The remaining Car Parks (Albany, Beach, Belmont, Tolcarne Road, Trenance, Tregunnel Hill)
+3. The remaining Car Parks (Albany, Beach, Belmont, Tolcarne Road, Tregunnel Hill)

+- 3a.
 Applications to provide development on these parks would be considered on their merits.
-It was noted that these parks in many cases provided a community service - for example, Tregunnel Hill was the point of transfer of shellfish catch to the larger refrigerated lorries which could not navigate the narrow road down to the harbour - so while some space within these car parks could be taken over by development, a complete redevelopment of any site would have to be closely reviewed.

-It was noted that Tolcarne Road car park had been included in the proposed regeneration of the Station Quarter as described in the Cornwall Site Allocations DPD, a project that was in principle supported and would be expected to provide some parking to serve the integrated transport proposals.
+It was noted that these parks in many cases provided a community service for example, Tregunnel Hill was the point of transfer of shellfish catch to the larger refrigerated lorries which could not navigate the narrow road down to the harbour so, while some space within these car parks could be taken over by development, a complete redevelopment of any site would have to be closely reviewed. - 3b.It was noted that Tolcarne Road car park had been included in the proposed regeneration of the Station Quarter as described in the Cornwall Site Allocations DPD, a project that was in principle supported and would be expected to provide some parking to serve the integrated transport proposals.

-8.7.Environment and Landscape - 'EL' Policies
+8.7 Landscape and Environment - 'LE' Policies